Copyright status of The Wonderful Wizard of Oz and related works in the United States: Frank Baum

 Baum's son, Frank Joslyn Baum, wrote his own Oz story – The Laughing Dragon of Oz.
+The text barely mentioned Oz, and no Oz characters were used except for his own and a brief mention of the Wizard.
 He tried to get it published by Reilly & Lee, but they refused, and he published it with Whitman Publishing Company in 1934.
-This was an infringing work at the time – all of the Oz books were still copyrighted, and the rights were held by Frank Baum's mother, Maud Gage Baum.
+This could have been an infringing work at the time – all of the Oz books were still copyrighted, and the rights were held by Frank Baum's mother, Maud Gage Baum.

 Both Maud Baum and Reilly & Lee sued Frank Baum and Whitman Publishing.
 The case was settled and The Laughing Dragon stayed out of print until 2006.
 However, its copyright was renewed in 1962, so it will remain copyrighted until 2030, per the 95-year term.

 The Laughing Dragon of Oz was the first high-profile case of infringement on the Oz books, and it would be the first of many.